 Will Lassalle on 5G Security, DDoS Attacks and Gaming

-Interview with Will Lassalle, CIO at Lynx Technology Partners
+Interview with Will Lassalle, CIO at JLS Technology

 In the “5G: Secure What Matters” blog post series, we showcase thought leaders and their unique perspectives on the intersection of 5G, security, and technology.
 We recently sat down with Will Lassalle, a CIO/CISO and industry speaker, to get his views on 5G.